Gothenburg: Sports

 As in all of Sweden, a variety of sports are followed, including football, ice hockey, basketball, handball, floorball, baseball, and figure skating.
 A varied amateur and professional sports clubs scene exists.

 Gothenburg is the birthplace of football in Sweden as the first football match in Sweden was played there in 1892.
-The city's three major football clubs, IFK Göteborg, Örgryte IS, and GAIS share a total of 34 Swedish championships between them.
-IFK has also won the UEFA Cup twice.
-Other notable clubs include BK Häcken (football), Göteborg HC (women's ice hockey), Pixbo IBK (floorball), multiple national handball champion Redbergslids IK, and five-time national ice hockey champion Frölunda HC, Gothenburg had a professional basketball team, Gothia Basket, until 2010 when it ceased.
+IFK Göteborg has won the UEFA Cup twice.
+The city's three major football clubs, IFK, Örgryte IS, and GAIS share a total of 34 Swedish championships between them.
+Other notable football clubs include BK Häcken.
+Kombinerol Gotesburgslag is a selected Gothenburg combined team.

+Göteborg HC (women's ice hockey), Pixbo IBK (floorball), multiple national handball champion Redbergslids IK, and five-time national ice hockey champion Frölunda HC, Gothenburg had a professional basketball team, Gothia Basket, until 2010 when it ceased.
 The bandy department of GAIS, GAIS Bandy, played the first season in the highest division Elitserien last season.
 The group stage match between the main rivals Sweden and Russia in the 2013 Bandy World Championship was played at Arena Heden in central Gothenburg.

 The city's most notable sports venues are Scandinavium, and Ullevi (multisport) and the newly built Gamla Ullevi (football).

 The 2003 World Allround Speed Skating Championships were held in Rudhallen, Sweden's only indoor speed-skating arena.
 It is a part of Ruddalens IP, which also has a bandy field and several football fields.

 The only Swedish heavyweight champion of the world in boxing, Ingemar Johansson, who took the title from Floyd Paterson in 1959, was from Gothenburg.